Davido111200/Davido111200/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring ways to integrate Reinforcement Learning to Language Models to serve humans.
-- 🎓 &nbsp; Currently a PhD student at Applied Artificial Intelligence Institute (A2I2)
+- 🎓 &nbsp; Currently a PhD student at Applied Artificial Intelligence Institute (A2I2), Australlia
 - 🌱 &nbsp; Willing to collaborate with other researchers interested in (but not limited to) Reinforcement Learning and Natural Language Processing

 <h3> 🛠 &nbsp;Tech Stack</h3>